-Professor of the Department of Nanoelectronics at RTU MIREA, Alexey Yurasov, warned that a person is most likely to be struck by lightning in an open space — while moving quickly or using a mobile phone during a thunderstorm.
+Professor of the Department of Nanoelectronics of RTU MIREA Alexey Yurasov warned that a person is most likely to be struck by lightning in an open space — while moving quickly or using a mobile phone during a thunderstorm.

 Particularly dangerous are solitary trees.
-At the same time, buildings with closed windows provide reliable protection from lightning.
+At the same time, buildings with closed windows provide reliable protection against lightning.

-Lightning rods and overhead ground wires are used to protect against direct lightning strikes.
+Lightning rods and lightning protection cables are used to protect against direct lightning strikes.
 Modern ships and airplanes are designed to minimize the risk to people even in the event of a direct lightning strike.

 Read more on the topic: